ydb-platform/ydb/ydb/docs/en/core/concepts/federated_query/mysql.md

-# Working with MySQL Databases
+# Working with MySQL databases

 This section provides basic information about working with an external [MySQL](https://www.mysql.com/) databases.